Trivenirajput46/CodeClause_project_name/README.md

 # CodeClause_project_name
-CALCULATOR IN PYTHON
+1.CALCULATOR PROJECT IN PYTHON

+# DESCRIPTION
-this will solve basic calculation operation for you...
+--> This is a calculator program built using Python --> this will solve basic calculation operation for you...
+-->like, addition,subtraction,multiplication,division,square root,exponentiation,sin_degrees,and many more.